robomarvin1501/hyperbolic_snake/README.md

 Please note that the snake turns with respect to the HEAD, it is NOT cardinal directions.
 The turn takes place when the key is released, NOT when it is pushed down

 Also please note that the snake turns when the key is released, I know this seems counter intuitive, but it shouldn't affect your gameplay.
+(I'm aware I already said this, it bears repeating.)

 To actually play visit  https://robomarvin1501.github.io/hyperbolic_snake/